We are responsible for allocating house numbers and street names to both new developments and to the conversion of existing buildings in Waverley.

-A developer of a newly built highway is obliged to contact us to seek street naming approval.
+A developer of a newly-built highway is obliged to complete a Request Form to seek street naming approval.

-A developer of a new street may suggest a name for consideration and approval by Waverley.
+A developer of a new street may suggest a name for consideration.
 New street names should not duplicate any similar name already in use in that locality or be difficult to pronounce or spell.

 Keeping the developer informed

 We will liaise with the developer concerned, keeping them informed throughout the consultation process.

 A developer's right of appeal

 A Developer has a right of appeal against the Council's decision to the Magistrates' Court.